nocomplexity/SecurityArchitecture/05-introduction.rst

    (or reuse) in a solution architecture is often limited.

-We hope good developed patterns for dealing with typical security and privacy problems will be developed in future.
-Also we hope these patterns will be developed in an open collaborative way and published under an open license so everyone can benefit and participate.
+We hope good developed patterns for dealing with typical security and privacy problems are developed in future.
+Also we hope these patterns are developed in an open collaborative way and published under an open license so everyone can benefit and participate.
 Some good attempts have been done, so maybe time for a new OWASP project to give it a boost.

-Currently we think that when you write a good solution architecture in which you describe your problem clearly will help to create a library of reusable solution patterns for security and privacy.
+We think that when you develop a good solution architecture in which you describe your problem clearly, this solution architecture enables you to use or create a library of reusable solution patterns for security and privacy needs.
 One import constraint is that your solution architecture should be published under an open license somewhere on the internet.
 In this way every organization, security designer can benefit.
 Some governments already